squirrelnest/talking-dead/README.md

 Accuracy
   - will need to replace placeholder formula with actual pricing formula based on mileage

-Test Coverage
-  - only partial coverage was given due to time constraints

 UX
   - have not checked for aria compliance